JQL/yii2-bootstrap4/README.md

 10. In _views/country/_form.php_ replace the two instances of **widgets** with **bootstrap4**
 11. In _views/country/_index.php_ after `'dataProvider' => $dataProvider,` add: `'pager'=>['class' => \yii\bootstrap4\LinkPager::class],`
+12. Open http://localhost/bootstrap4 in your browser and check everything works.

+All done.
+If you use GII to create CRUD or forms etc. you will need to edit the created files to use bootstrap4.